ShivanshuKGupta/fluttertrans/README.md

 # FlutterTrans CLI

 FlutterTrans CLI is a command-line tool designed to facilitate the translation of strings in Flutter applications at compile time.
 It automates the extraction, translation, and management of localized strings, allowing developers to easily internationalize their Flutter apps.
+This CLI tool is intended to be used alongside the [trans_flutter package](https://pub.dev/packages/trans_flutter) for seamless integration and dynamic localization.

 ## Features